qutip/qutip-qip/doc/source/qip-simulator.rst

    [0.        ]
    [0.        ]]

-This only excutes one gate in the circuit and allows for a better understanding of how the state evolution takes place.
+This only executes one gate in the circuit and allows for a better understanding of how the state evolution takes place.
 The method steps through both the gates and the measurements.